DianaC105/liri-node-app/README.md

 # liri-node-app

+BUILDING LIRI:

+ LIRI is like iPhone's SIRI.
+However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
+LIRI will be a command line node app that takes in parameters and gives you back data.

 In the terminal you have 4 command options as the end user to choose from:
     1. "movie-this"
     2. "concert-this"